alexenson/ec2-elb-for-beginners/README.md

-As with the Linux server needs to have a certain port open so if it failed, you can go back and check -  by clicking on your Windows server.
+As with the Linux server, it needs to have a certain port open so if it failed, you can go back and check -  by clicking on your Windows server.